 Before we go any further, keep in mind that here we just take ripping DVDs to MKV video in Windows 7 for example.
 Although many people have been ripping DVDs for Mac computer, the full conversion process is do the same.
 Let's quickly jump over to ripping DVDs.

 Once the software is installed on your computer, place your DVD into DVD drive and open DVD Ripper.
 Now we are ready to import DVD files.
 Click "Load DVD" button on the top menu bar to import the DVD file.

 As the application scans the DVD, it will generally select the title with the longest duration you need.
 After that, you'll be brought to a screen that looks like this:

 Step 2: Choose MKV and tweak settings

-Next, let's move eyes to the top right section marked with a yellow box No.2.
+Next, let's move eyes to the section marked with a yellow box No.2.
 This is where you set the final output file configurations.

-Fine-tune file settings. this Mac app also has a number of controls for tweaking advanced settings.
-Simply click the small blue Gear icon on the top right corner of the format, this should bring up a window like this.
+Fine-tune file settings. this application also has a number of controls for tweaking advanced settings.
+Simply click the "Settings" button next to "Profile", this should bring up a window like this.

 From there, you can manipulate the quality of the resulting video through adjusting the value to codec, resolution, frame rate, bit rate and more.

-OK, the last step and the easiest step, click the blue "Convert" button on the bottom right to begin the DVD ripping to MKV for Mac.
+OK, the last step and the easiest step, click the blue "Convert" button on the bottom right to begin the DVD ripping to MKV on your computer.